Journals in the LMS

 - Work placement journal

-- Recording creative process
+- Recording creative process.

-Journals in Canvas using Assignments
+Journals in the LMS using Assignments

-The Canvas Assignment tool allows students to submit multiple entries until the Assignment is no longer available to students.
+The LMS Assignment tool allows students to submit multiple entries until the Assignment is no longer available to students.
 In this way, it can be used for a Journal activity where the student can be asked to make a submission to the Journal Assignment on a regular basis.
 When teaching staff review the Journal Assignment, they can view the multiple entries submitted by students and provide feedback on any or all submissions.
 Alternatively, staff can create one assignment for each Journal entry, however, this may make an overview of the student’s progression of learning and development over time more difficult.

 Assignments as a Journal Activity